Ncookiez/prize-simulation/README.md

 ## Usage

-Simulation settings are available at the top of `prizeSimulation.js`.
+Change the settings at `config.js` to whatever your preference.

-Run `npm start` to simulate prizes based on your inputs.
+Use `npm start` to simulate prizes based on your inputs.

+Alternatively, use `npm run calc` to calculate estimated prizes very quickly.